How to Check Solar Simulator Calibration

 Checking Spectral Output

 While the manufacturer performs the initial calibration, you may wish to check the measurement of your solar simulator once you have it set-up in your laboratory.
-If you are using a solar simulator with a variable height stand, you will need to ensure your solar simulator is set up correctly to make sure there is optimum distance between the light source and the test system.
-The Ossila Solar Simulator needs to be 8.5 cm away from the surface of the device being tested.
+If you are using a solar simulator with a variable height stand, you will need to ensure the solar simulator is set up at the correct working distance.
+The Ossila Solar Simulator has a working distance of 8.5 cm – meaning that the irradiance is 100 mW/cm2 (1 Sun) 8.5 cm from the base of the solar simulator.
 Any slight shift in this distance will affect the intensity of light on your sample and may influence your measured device metrics.

-Always keep in mind that the output of your solar simulator may change over time.
-Depending on what type of light source you are using, this change will happen at different rates.
-This fluctuation might happen over a short time scale (over the course of one of several measurements).
+The output of your solar simulator may change over time.
+Depending on the type of light source, this change will happen at different rates.
+Fluctuations can happen over a short time scale (over the course of one of several measurements).
 An example of this short-term fluctuation is if the lamp exhibits spectral flicker.
-Alternatively, this change may happen over a longer period of time (over a period of weeks or months).
+Alternatively, this fluctuation may happen over a longer period of time (over a period of weeks or months).
 For example, as arc lamps age, they exhibit an effect known as spectral drift.

-LED solar simulator lamps tend to have much longer lifetimes that their arc lamp alternatives, so this shouldn't be as much of an issue with the Ossila Solar Simulator.
-However, as mentioned before when using the variable height stand, you may wish to check the relative position hasn't changed over time - even millimetres of movement can make a difference.
+LED lamps tend to have much longer lifetimes that their arc lamp alternatives, so this shouldn't be as much of an issue with the Ossila Solar Simulator.
+However, as mentioned before when using the variable height stand, you may wish to check the relative position hasn't changed over time - even millimeters of movement can make a difference.

 If you are having to vary this largely, this could mean the bulb is reaching the end of its lifetime and needs to be changed.
 For an arc lamp, this will usually be after 1000 hours use.
 For LED light sources, this might be >10,000 hours.

-You can however use photodiodes to track the relative performance of your solar simulator.
+Without this calibration, you can use photodiodes to track the relative performance of your solar simulator.
 To do this you will need to measure current output at 1 Sun light intensity - when your solar simulator is first set up in your lab.
 You can then repeat this measurement at any time to check if the irradiance of your solar simulator has changed.
-For example, if the current output is decreasing, you know this means the spectral irradiance must also be decreasing.
-If you are doing this, it is important that each measurement is taken at the same place (consider height and lateral placement) with the same external conditions.
+However, without proper calibration these measurements are very limited.

 Solar Simulator